KiwiSingh/AbletonRPC/README.md

 chmod +x build_app.sh
 pip install -r requirements.txt
 ./build_app.sh
-touch dist/AbletonRPC.app
 ```

 5. That's it!
 Now you will find the built app inside of the `dist` subdirectory.
-6. Go through the setup flow as described in steps 4 and 5 of the [Using the GUI](https://github.com/KiwiSingh/AbletonRPC/edit/main/README.md#using-the-gui-for-regular-people) section.
+6. Go through the setup flow as described in steps 3 through 5 of the [Using the GUI](https://github.com/KiwiSingh/AbletonRPC/edit/main/README.md#using-the-gui-for-regular-people) section.
 7. Enjoy!